-Correction \See Assumptions and Methodology\
+Correction See Assumptions and Methodology

-Probation \See Assumptions and Methodology\
+Probation See Assumptions and Methodology

-Judicial \See Assumptions and Methodology\
+Judicial See Assumptions and Methodology

-PRINCIPAL DEPARTMENT(S) & PROGRAM(S) AFFECTED: Department of Correction; Judicial Branch
+PRINCIPAL DEPARTMENT(S) & PROGRAM(S) AFFECTED: Department of Correction; Administrative Office of the Courts; Office of Indigent Defense Services

-EFFECTIVE DATE: The act becomes effective December 1, 2011, and applies to offenses committed on or after that date.
+EFFECTIVE DATE: This act becomes effective December 1, 2011, and applies to offenses committed on or after that date.

-\This fiscal analysis is independent of the impact of other criminal penalty bills being considered by the General Assembly, which could also increase the projected prison population and thus the availability of prison beds in future years.
+This fiscal analysis is independent of the impact of other criminal penalty bills being considered by the General Assembly, which could also increase the projected prison population and thus the availability of prison beds in future years.
 The Fiscal Research Division is tracking the cumulative effect of all criminal penalty bills on the prison system as well as the Judicial Department.